 Let’s start with a basic but key criterion.
 Marketers have to be comfortable spending time with and listening to consumers.
 A significant proportion of marketers cannot find the time or the humility to spend time in the market.
 They are happy briefing research agencies and reviewing the results, but miss the fundamental starting point for any great marketer: get out of your office and spend time in the places and spaces where your consumers experience the product, no matter how senior or ‘important’ you consider yourself.

-Next, behavioural segmentation.
+Next, behavioral segmentation.
 Too many marketers think segments are people who have similar demographic characteristics.
 Rubbish.
 Segments are groups of consumers who want the same things – the fact that they might share an age range, gender or postcode is relevant only after we first use our market research to show specific clusters of shared needs.
-Segments built from survey data, with good behavioural names and a tight portrait to capture their identity, is a hallmark of a good marketer.
-The usual '18-35 male' crap indicates the opposite.
+Segments built from survey data, with good behavioral names and a tight portrait to capture their identity, is a hallmark of a good marketer.
+The usual ’18-35 male’ crap indicates the opposite.

 Then comes targeting.
 A good marketer has made the leap of faith and accepted that fewer target consumers will deliver a better overall result.
 Usually, that means stepping back from the segmentation and only going after 10% or 20% of the potential market.
 Tight target segments mean the marketing has a chance to succeed.
 Too many marketers lose faith at this stage and end up targeting pretty much everyone.